-At times, we may use derivative instruments to manage exposure to variable interest rate risk.
+We may use derivative instruments to manage exposure to variable interest rate risk.
 We generally enter into interest rate swaps to manage our exposure to variable interest rate risk and treasury locks to manage the risk of interest rates rising prior to the issuance of debt.
 We enter into derivative instruments that qualify as cash flow hedges and do not enter into derivative instruments for speculative purposes.

-The interest rate swaps associated with our cash flow hedges are recorded at fair value on a recurring basis.
-We assess effectiveness of our cash flow hedges both at inception and on an ongoing basis.
-The effective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recorded in accumulated other comprehensive loss and is subsequently reclassified into interest expense as interest is incurred on the related variable rate debt; within the next twelve months, we expect to reclassify less than an estimated \$0.1 million as an increase to interest expense.
-Our cash flow hedges become ineffective if critical terms of the hedging instrument and the debt instrument do not perfectly match such as notional amounts, settlement dates, reset dates, calculation period and LIBOR rate.
-In addition, we evaluate the default risk of the counterparty by monitoring the credit worthiness of the counterparty.
-When ineffectiveness exists, the ineffective portion of changes in fair value of the interest rate swaps associated with our cash flow hedges is recognized in earnings in the period affected.
-Hedge ineffectiveness did not impact earnings in 2017, 2016 or 2015, and we do not anticipate it will have a significant effect in the future.
+Interest rate swaps associated with cash flow hedges are recorded at fair value on a recurring basis.
+Effectiveness of cash flow hedges is assessed both at inception and on an ongoing basis.
+The effective portion of changes in fair value of the interest rate swaps associated with cash flow hedges is recorded in other comprehensive income (loss) which is included in accumulated other comprehensive income (loss) on the balance sheet and statement of shareholders' equity.
+Cash flow hedges become ineffective if critical terms of the hedging instrument and the debt instrument do not perfectly match such as notional amounts, settlement dates, reset dates, calculation period and LIBOR rate.
+In addition, the default risk of the counterparty is evaluated by monitoring the credit worthiness of the counterparty which includes reviewing debt ratings and financial performance.
+If a cash flow hedge is deemed ineffective, the ineffective portion of changes in fair value of the interest rate swaps associated with cash flow hedges is recognized in earnings in the period affected.